xrafaj/amcefsql/README.md

 ## Understanding and running the code

 You can run whole app within Python 3.9 with standard main, no need for any commands to run the application.
+Whole application is within Flask folder, where you can run and build app.py.
+Whole code apart from HTML is within app.py (main class included).
+After running app.py within correctly turned on database output should like this:

 ### Successfully started code
 ![Successfully started code](https://i.imgur.com/jascNjG.png)